Eligibility Requirements - Crafton Hills College

 5. Be enrolled in an eligible education program for the purpose of obtaining an associate degree, certificate of achievement, or completing requirements for transfer to another college.
 You are encouraged to follow a Student Educational Plan (available through the Counseling Office) and to enroll only in classes that count towards your stated educational goal.
 Please note students who choose Undecided/Undeclared as their program of study are not eligible for financial aid purposes.

 6. Be enrolled in and attend the appropriate number of units.
-Depending on a student’s EFC, some students may be required to enroll in 12 units to qualify for federal student aid.
+Depending on a student’s SAI, some students may be required to enroll in 12 units to qualify for federal student aid.
 However, all students are not necessarily required to enroll in full-time units to receive aid.
 For students who are determined eligible, financial aid disbursements are based on the number of units in which you are enrolled.
 Students who drop classes or withdraw may be liable for repayment of all or part of the funds received.

 7. Be making Satisfactory Academic Progress (SAP).
 The U.S. Department of Education requires students who receive financial assistance to demonstrate academic success and progress toward a qualified academic program.
 Students must maintain a cumulative grade point average (GPA) of at least 2.0 or better, complete at least 67% of units attempted, and may receive aid only for a period of 150% of the minimum required units to complete their academic program.
 Coursework transferred in from prior academic institutions will be included in your Satisfactory Academic Progress calculation.
 Students who are terminated for not meeting SAP have the right to submit an appeal.